-Hong Kong, China – Justin Chan, a 20-year-old student, is anxious, both about the future of his native Hong Kong and his role in it.
+Hong Kong, China – John, a 20-year-old student, is anxious, both about the future of his native Hong Kong and his role in it.
 So much so, that he’s considering leaving the Chinese territory for good.

 Hong Kong’s Chief Executive Carrie Lam has declared the proposed extradition bill “dead” but many Hong Kongers aren’t convinced it is and have promised to keep on fighting against it.
 There were more protests on Saturday and Sunday, these more violent than earlier demonstrations.